August 1, 2022

 DdM: Vecona Vintage shop is known for superb quality garments.
 What goes into the process of selecting the fabrics?
 Are you trying to match them to the original cloth used in the 1920s or 1930s?

 JVV: The most challenging part of having a small clothing label is finding materials in minor quantities that meet our expectations for a reasonable price.
 We work with German and Austrian-based manufacturers to provide us with high-quality fabric and custom-made notions like our embossed metal buttons.
-One of the weaving mills is in business since the 17th century so they offer quite an archive of tweeds they still produce today!
+One of the weaving mills has been in business since the 17th century so they offer quite an archive of tweeds they still produce today!

 - It’s important to us that the materials have the look and feel of the originals and stand up to modern everyday use, including in a professional environment like the office.

 - Matte finishes and interesting textures are the main focus.
 The palette is colourful but always slightly desaturated and with neutral undertones.
 That’s why we chose high-quality wool fabrics made of virgin wool and merino wool and pure plant-based fabrics, such as linen-cotton blends, viscose and Tencel.
-They have a great drape and can be machine washed frequently.
+They have a great drape and can be machine-washed frequently.
 A huge advantage, if you travel a lot and also like to wear the pieces daily.
 In this way, we offer the glamour of the past with the modern conveniences of today.

 - Also, did you know our Vecona Vintage lining is a reproduction pattern from the 1920s we found in a man’s old waistcoat on our trip to the US?
 It’s art déco perfection!